yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-extension-responsive-design/index.md

 <div class="try-it">
   <h2>Check It Out: Breakpoints</h2>
-  <p class="to-do">Go to the SPONSOR INTEGRATION???? site.
+  <p>Go to the <a target="blank" href="https://www.adidas.com/us">Adidas</a> site.
 Open your dev tools, and make sure the dock is on the bottom of the screen.
 Slowly, drag the right side of the browser window in, making the browser skinnier.
 Does the layout change at any point?
 How many times? </p>
   <p>When the layout changes, does the user still have access to the same information?
 What is different?</p>
   <p>If you have time, check out the responsiveness on another site or two.
 Where are the breakpoints, and what did the developers do with the layout at those breakpoints?</p>
 </div>